ngi-nix/liberaforms/README.md

 * Anonymous users: Can fill our forms
 * Normal registered user: Can create and publish forms.
 Can download form data
 * Admins: Can enable and disable users.
 Can see all forms, but not form data.
+Admis can also decide if new users can be created by any anonymous user, or if new users must be 'invited' by the administrators. (invite only).
 * Root users: Special users created by the sysadmin.
 Root users can see all users and forms in the database, regardless of the domain.

+## Bootstrapping users
+1. From the index page, choose 'Forgot your password?' link.
+2. Enter an email defined as a root_user in the config
+3. Fill out the new user form.